novuhq/novu/docs/docs/platform/digest.md

 # Digest Engine

-The digest engine collects multiple trigger events, aggregates them into a single message and delivers it to subscriber.
+The digest engine collects multiple trigger events, aggregates them into a single message and delivers it to the subscriber.

 This becomes useful when a user needs to be notified on a large amount of triggers and you want to avoid sending too many notifications.
 Novu will automatically batch the incoming trigger events based on the `subscriberId` and an **optional** `digestKey` that can be added to control the digestion of the events.